getodk/docs/docs/central-upgrade.rst

      #. **Follow** the :ref:`standard upgrade instructions <central-upgrade-steps>`.

-  .. tab:: Custom email server
+  .. tab:: Custom mail server
      .. warning::
-       Before starting, read the instructions at the top of this section carefully and **make sure you are actually using a custom email server**.
+       Before starting, read the instructions at the top of this section carefully and **make sure you are actually using a custom mail server**.
 If you are not, you will delete the private keys used to secure the emails Central sends.

      #. **Delete the old DKIM folder** and its contents.